Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Impact of Term Cooccurrences on Relation Fact Learning

 Notably, removing all cooccurrences yields higher performance than the majority baseline, with a 30.7--66.5\% absolute difference in accuracy depending on the model size and pretraining step.
 If an LM's transition from answering an item incorrectly at one checkpoint to correctly at the next was entirely due to cooccurrences in the data seen between those two checkpoints, we would expect removing those cooccurrences to drop performance to the majority baseline.
 As this is not the case, we conclude that while cooccurrences in the most recent data batch encourage learning, they are not responsible for all of it.
 The remaining difference could be explained by a number of factors -- cooccurrences from previous data batches, multi-hop cross-document chains of relations linking the two entities, cooccurrences of different terms with similar model representations, etc. -- all of which would be interesting future interventions for further understanding this phenomenon.

-In contrast, the more drastic intervention of removing occurrences is sufficient to completely suppress learning for all steps and model scales, although this intervention modifies a much larger fraction of each data batch.
+In contrast, the more drastic intervention of removing occurrences is sufficient to completely suppress learning for all steps and model scales, although this modifies a much larger fraction of each data batch.
 This suggests that learning is in fact caused by the documents with entity mentions, although not just by documents that contain cooccurrences.
 Testing other hypotheses could determine whether the same reduction in performance could be obtained by a smaller intervention.

-Finally, we also show the effect of our intervention on a \emph{control group} of all items other than the ones we target for suppressing learning.
-Our results show that change in control group performance is minimal, indicating that our intervention successfully targets items for which we aim to alter performance.
+Finally, we also show the effect of our intervention on a \emph{control group} of all items other than those we target for suppressing learning.
+Change in control group performance is minimal, indicating that our intervention successfully targets items for which we aim to alter performance.
+This strengthens the claim that the documents we intervene on have a direct relationship with the target evaluation items, as opposed to having a more general effect on task performance.